How to use Python boolean data type?

-A data type specifies the values a variable can hold and what operations can be performed on it.
-In Python every type is a class, so we can say an object rather than a variable.
+The data type specifies what values a variable can accommodate and the operations that can be performed on them.
+As every Python type is a class, an instance of it is an object rather than a variable.

 x = True;